πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Function calls and the stack

 Each function call pushes a stack frame.
-Returning automatically pops it.
+When the function returns, the frame is popped automatically.

 void b(void) { int y = 20; } // b's frame